 db:0:kdb.enter.default> run lockinfo db:1:lockinfo> show locks No such command db:1:locks> show alllocks No such command db:1:alllocks> show lockedvnods Locked vnodes db:0:kdb.enter.default> show pcpu cpuid = 7 dynamic pcpu = 0xfffffe02a9caef00 curthread = 0xfffff80009e6ba00: pid 5 "trim zroot" curpcb = 0xfffffe0236c36cc0 fpcurthread = none idlethread = 0xfffff80006244a00: tid 100010 "idle: cpu7" curpmap = 0xffffffff829e5600 tssp = 0xffffffff82a1e0e8 commontssp = 0xffffffff82a1e0e8 rsp0 = 0xfffffe0236c36cc0 gs32p = 0xffffffff82a24940 ldt = 0xffffffff82a24980 tss = 0xffffffff82a24970 db:0:kdb.enter.default> bt Tracing pid 5 tid 100657 td 0xfffff80009e6ba00 _sx_xlock_hard() at _sx_xlock_hard+0x114/frame 0xfffffe0236c36b10 spa_config_enter() at spa_config_enter+0x63/frame 0xfffffe0236c36b70 trim_thread() at trim_thread+0xdc/frame 0xfffffe0236c36bb0 fork_exit() at fork_exit+0x85/frame 0xfffffe0236c36bf0 fork_trampoline() at fork_trampoline+0xe/frame 0xfffffe0236c36bf0 --- trap 0, rip = 0, rsp = 0, rbp = 0 ---

-#8 Updated by Renato Botelho about 1 month ago
+#8 Updated by Renato Botelho over 4 years ago

 Looks like reroot doesn't work with ZFS without changing vfs.root.mountfrom